 Full Resume and Bio:

 Evan Brown is a Chicago attorney with a focus on intellectual property and technology law.
 He is a graduate of the University of Denver College of Law and received his bachelor’s degree in philosophy at Wabash College (Crawfordsville, Indiana).
 He is a frequent public speaker on issues relating to law and technology, and has published numerous articles on those topics.
 Evan is licensed to practice law in Illinois.

 InfoLawGroup LLP, Chicago – December 2012 to September 2014

-Help businesses and individuals understand, protect, and enforce their interests in the digital context.
-Practice covers a wide range of issues relating to content and technology development, intellectual property protection, licensing, social media, and online services.
+Helped businesses and individuals understand, protect, and enforce their interests in the digital context.
+Practice covered a wide range of issues relating to content and technology development, intellectual property protection, licensing, social media, and online services.

 Hinshaw & Culbertson LLP, Chicago – January 2006 to December 2012